8 Days Bulgaria Itinerary: History, Ancient Sites & Monasteries

 Day 2: Explore Sophia

-• After a good night's sleep and a nice breakfast in morning, start your day with a guided walking tour of Sophia where you'll understand the history and architecture of the city.
-After the walking tour enjoy authentic Bulgarian food for lunch.
+• Begin your day feeling refreshed from a restful night's sleep and a delicious breakfast.
+Then, embark on a guided walking tour of Sofia, where you'll discover the rich history and stunning architecture of the city.
+After the tour, treat yourself to a delicious lunch featuring authentic Bulgarian cuisine.

 • After lunch visit Cathedral Saint Aleksandar Nevski.
 This is a massive church which was built between 1882 and 1912 in memory of the 200,000 Russian soldiers who died fighting for Bulgaria’s independence.